-I big breakdown in nursing communication typically occurs when someone truly can't understand what you are saying.
+A big breakdown in nursing communication typically occurs when someone truly can't understand what you are saying.
 It is important to remember not to mumble or speed through sentences.
-Some words sound similar and can be confused if stumble or sped through, A misinterpreted word can totally change what you are trying to say.
+Some words sound similar and can be confused if stumbled upon or sped through.
+A misinterpreted word can totally change what you are trying to say.
 Speaking slowly and carefully can remedy this.

 It is also important to remember that speaking louder does not make you easier to understand.
 It actually does the opposite.
-It is better to slow down and make sure your patients understand what you are saying rather than to shout it at them.
+It is better to slow down and make sure your patients understand what you are saying rather than shouting at them.
 This is especially true for older individuals.

 3. Know Your Audience

 What and how you say something depends on who you say it to.
 You need to be aware of what words to use in different circumstances with carious groups of people.
-Certain medical terminology and slag should be reserved for communicating with doctors and other nurses.
+Certain medical terminology and slang should be reserved for communicating with doctors and other nurses.
 Some words carry different connotations depending on the audience.
 For example, referring to a pharmaceutical medication as a drug may be fine when talking with other medical staff.
-However, drugs mean a illegal substance to lay people.
+However, drugs mean an illegal substance to some people.
 It would be better to use words like 'medicine' and 'prescription' when talking to a patient.

 4. Learn to Listen

 It is not enough to know how to properly speak to someone.
-You need to know how to listen to them to.
+You need to know how to listen to them too.
 After all, communication is a two-way street.
-Be sure to take time to actively listen to someone, patient or fellow nurse who is speaking to you.
+Be sure to take time to actively listen to those, patients or fellow nurses, who are speaking to you.
 Don't just hear them.
 You need to understand and absorb what they are saying.
-After then are finished talking, repeat what they have told back to them in your own words to ensure you comprehend the information you need to know.
+After they are finished talking, repeat what they have told you back to them in your own words to ensure you comprehend the information you need to know.

 5. Use Body Language